yanjiangg/k12-education-topic-trends/README.md

 ## Data availability

 The full article abstracts are not included in this repository because of potential copyright and redistribution concerns.
+Citation-level metadata is available in the repository.
 The code is provided to document the analytic workflow and modeling decisions used in the manuscript.

 ## Note